prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 * Provide a way for users to manage Alertmanager silences with a Custom Resource Definition (CRD).
 * Enable management of Alertmanager silences via centralised repo with e.g. ArgoCD, Flux...
-* Multi tenancy: Silences CR can be using kubernetes rbac.
+* Access to the Silence custom resources can be controlled by Kubernetes RBAC authorization.
 * Provide better community support and reduce fragmentation as Giant Swarm's silence operator are added to prometheus-operator
 * Improve user experience when managing silences, so users can use the same tools to manage their monitoring pipeline (kyverno, cr validations).